 - Rebecca Lave (2017, February 16) “It’s vital for science that we cache US federal agency facts.”
 Higher Education.

-- Phil Brown, Sara Wylie and Chris Sellers (2017, February 23) “Scott Pruitt’s First Address to the EPA: As Annotated by EDGI”
+- Phil Brown, Gretchen Gehrke, Michelle Murphy, Chris Sellers, and Sara Wylie (2017, February 23) “Scott Pruitt’s First Address to the EPA: As Annotated by EDGI”

 - Jerome Whitington (2017, January 17) “Environmental Data, Guerrilla Archiving, and the Trump Transition.”
 Cultural Anthropology.